SamoRAT virus removal guide

 What is SamoRAT?

-SamoRAT is a Remote Access Trojan (RAT), a type of malware that allows cyber criminals behind it to monitor and control the infected computer.
-In most cases RATs are used to steal sensitive information and/or install some other malware on the infected computer.
-Either way, RATs are used for malicious purposes and can be the reason behind a variety of problems.
+SamoRAT is a Remote Access Trojan (RAT), a type of malware that allows the cyber criminals responsible to monitor and control the infected computer.
+In most cases, RATs are used to steal sensitive information and/or install other malware onto the infected computer.
+In any case, RATs are used for malicious purposes and can be the reason behind serious problems.

-Research shows that SamoRAT allows cyber criminals to execute files stored on a computer or downloaded from the Internet, capture screen, steal passwords saved on Chrome browser, shutdown, restart a computer and open various websites.
-Also, SamoRAT can be added to system startup, updated, uninstalled and it is capable of bypassing the UAC (User Account Control) mandatory access control enforcement facility.
+Research shows that SamoRAT allows cyber criminals to execute files stored on computers or downloaded from the internet, capture the screen, steal passwords saved on the Chrome browser, shutdown and restart computers, and open various websites.
+SamoRAT can also be added to system startup, updated and uninstalled, and is capable of bypassing the User Account Control (UAC) mandatory access control enforcement facility.
 Additionally, this RAT can mine cryptocurrency.
-Basically, cyber criminals behind SamoRAT can use it as a tool to infect a computer with some other Trojan, ransomware, or other malicious software that could be used as a tool to generate revenue in one or another way.
-By being able to steal passwords saved on Chrome cyber criminals may misuse them to hijack/steal various accounts (e.g., banking, email, social media and other accounts) that could be misused to make fraudulent purchases, transactions, steal identities, spread malware, trick other people into making money transactions, etc. Crypto mining feature allows cyber criminals to use infected computers to mine cryptocurrency by using their hardware (CPU, GPU).
-It means that infected machines may operate slower (or not respond at all), consume more electricity, which means users may experience unexpected shutdowns (which could result in loss of unsaved data), receive higher electricity bills.
-Also, high CPU and/or GPU usage may cause hardware overheat.
-These are the main issues with having a computer infected with SamoRAT.
-If there is any reason that this RAT is installed on a computer, then this malware should be uninstalled as soon as possible.
+Essentially, cyber criminals behind SamoRAT can use it to infect computers with other Trojans, ransomware, and other malicious software, which could be used to generate revenue in various ways.
+By stealing passwords saved on Chrome, cyber criminals can misuse the information to hijack/steal various accounts (e.g., banking, email, social media and other accounts), which can then be misused to make fraudulent purchases and transactions, steal identities, spread malware, trick other people into making financial transactions, etc. A cryptomining feature allows cyber criminals to mine cryptocurrency using infected computers' hardware (CPU, GPU).
+Therefore, infected machines might operate at reduced speed (or not respond at all), consume more electricity, etc. Therefore, users might experience unexpected shutdowns (which could result in loss of unsaved data) and receive higher electricity bills.
+Furthermore, high CPU and/or GPU usage can cause hardware to overheat.
+These are the main issues with having computers infected with SamoRAT.
+If there is any reason to believe that this RAT is installed on your computer, remove this malware immediately.

 |Name||SamoRAT remote access trojan|